Amy Campi, LPC, LCDC

 While working as an adult probation officer, she was confronted with the obstacles in the criminal justice system for those who have mental health issues and/or substance use disorders.
 This inspired Amy to return to school for her master’s degree so she could pursue her passion to truly help this population.
 She is especially passionate about women’s issues within this subgroup.

 Throughout her time working with the female population in jails and probation, she found that women experience unique challenges and barriers to treatment.
 Some of these barriers include pregnancy, single motherhood, patterns of substance use, reasons for using substances and complex trauma.
 Many of the women that Amy worked with as a probation officer were sent to prison or jail as a consequence for ongoing substance use.

 Amy’s background includes employment as a primary therapist at an Intensive Outpatient Program for adults, conducting adolescent and adult substance abuse assessments and employment with non-profit mental health agencies.
 Prior to completing her advanced degree, Amy worked at a locked psychiatric facility for high risk adolescents.

-Amy is the current CEU Coordinator for the Dallas chapter of Texas Association of Addiction Professionals (TAAP).
+Amy is the current CEU Secretary for the Dallas chapter of Texas Association of Addiction Professionals (TAAP).
 Amy is an active member of the National Association for Alcoholism and Drug Abuse Counselors (NAADAC).

 License, Certifications & Awards